Best Things to do in Charleston, South Carolina in 2023

 Take a Tour to Learn More About Charleston

-There are horse drawn carriage tours but tbh you could skip that.
-A lot of people say its not good to have the poor horses on the same busy roads with cars and in the heat.
+Horse-drawn carriage tours remain popular, however, we do not recommend these.
+Sources say it’s not good to have the poor horses on the same busy roads with cars and in the heat.
 There have also been multiple incidents of collapsing horses in the heat.
-Probably best to just leave that piece in the past.
+It is probably best to just leave that piece in the past.

 Where to Eat in Charleston, SC